Azure/vm-scale-sets/preview/upgrade/autoextensionupgrade-doc.md

 ## Checking the status of an automatic extension upgrade

-!!!
-TODO IS THIS VALID FOR EXTENSION UPGRADES? !!!

 To check the status of the most recent extension upgrade performed on your scale set using Azure PowerShell (4.4.1 or later):

 ```powershell